- Keep your money and valuables safe

 - Talk to your host ISEP coordinator if you are experiencing any physical or mental health problems.

 - Know where to get routine and emergency treatment before a medical problem arises.
-Refer to the Institutional Information Sheet (IIS) you will receive upon your acceptance into the program for the available physical and mental health services on campus or locally.
+Refer to the ISEP Acceptance Package you will receive upon your acceptance into the program for the available physical and mental health services on campus or locally.

 - Know the signs of culture shock and use these tips for coping